Intulse Logo

 1. API Key - Your Intulse Master API Key which you can find in the Intulse App, is required for all functionality of the plugin.

 2. Enable Origination - A flag indicating whether or not the Intulse plugin uses Rock for call origination (click to call).
-We suggest that you turn this off and instead use our Chrome extension Intulse Companion App as it provides greater functionality.
+We suggest that you set this to False and instead use our Chrome extension Intulse Companion App as it provides greater functionality.

-3. Full Import - Setting this to "Yes" will make the next import refresh ALL of your call and SMS records.
+3. Full Import - Setting this to "True" will make the next import refresh ALL of your call and SMS records.
 This can be taxing and should only be done during off hours.
-After running a full import this option will automatically reset to "No." This should only be necessary if something goes terribly wrong with your call log data.
+After running a full import this option will automatically reset to "False."
+This should only be necessary if something goes terribly wrong with your call log data.

-4. Long Code Throttling - The amount of time (in milliseconds) to wait between sending to recipients when sending a message from a long-code number (regular phone number).
+4. Long Code Throttling - The amount of time (in milliseconds) that the system will wait between sending messages to recipients from a long-code number (regular phone number).
 When carriers detect that a message is not coming from a human, they may filter/block the message.
 A delay can help prevent this from happening.

 Using The Block